MicrosoftDocs/azure-devops-docs/docs/report/dashboards/widget-catalog.md

 ![Team members widget](_img/widget-team-members.png)

-Shows team member profiles and, on-hover, their user account alias.
+Shows team member profiles and, on-hover, their user alias.
 For team admins, supports access to the quick dialog to [add or remove team members](../../organizations/settings/add-teams.md).

 > [!NOTE]